srideepgit/Retail-Price-Optimization-for-Cafe/README.md

 Pricing plays a critical role in the profitability of restaurants and food businesses.
 Setting prices too high can reduce demand, while pricing too low can reduce profit margins.

-This project focuses on **analyzing sales data and customer demand patterns to determine optimal pricing for menu items in a burger café**.
+This project focuses on **analyzing sales data and customer demand patterns to determine optimal pricing for menu items in a café**.

 Using **data analytics and statistical modeling**, the project identifies price points that maximize **revenue and profitability while maintaining customer demand**.